-This plan could not have been developed without the ongoing support of the Stanislaus community.
-This plan is possible because of the community's ongoing commitment and willingness to share their thoughts and ideas on how to solve this Stanislaus County's greatest public health issues.
-With their input, the 2020 CHIP will serve as a resource and guide to building "A thriving community where all people have an opportunity to be safe and healthy".
+This plan is a collective effort and is only possible because of the community's ongoing commitment and willingness to share their thoughts and ideas on how to solve Stanislaus County's greatest public health issues.
+We are grateful for the commitment of the community and key partners who led the development of the revised plan.
+The 2023 CHIP will serve as a resource and guide to building "a thriving community where all people have an opportunity to be safe and healthy."